NatachaBartu/NatachaBartudaCostaPincerno_T1A3/README.md

 For lose weight any good fitness plan is getting your diet right, and to do that, the first thing you need to do is to determine what your daily calorie needs are.

-Physical activity, such as walking, is important for weight control because it helps you burn calories, on this basis on that I got inspired to build an ruby app to show how many calories you need to reach the goal.
+Physical activity, such as walking, is important for weight control because it helps you burn calories, on this basis on that I got inspired to build a ruby app to show how many calories you need to reach the goal.

 There are a lot of different online calculators on the web but my app have a differential which can calculate the goal weight and result in calories need in day and also have a suggestion menu on it.

-### 1. describe and functionality
+###  Describe and Functionality

-1. The application is easy to run, you can open the app at the terminal.
+1. The application will run at the terminal.
-And
 1. Only one user can use at the time.

-### first option
+1. The program very simple to use, as you open the app at the terminal, the user going to have a question already and is simple to follow along and answer the questions and choose the desire path.

+### Lose Weight path
 - will print a welcome message
 - ask name and gender from user and store the information
 - ask user "what is your goal" and give a 2 suggestion (get fit or lose weight)